 Required only for Wranglers/Barn Crew.

-Either "cowboy boots" or a similar leather, smooth-soled (no-tread), heeled boot.
-Hiking boots or tennis shoes are not acceptable.
+Either "cowboy boots" or similar smoothsoled (little to no tread), heeled boot for horseback riding.

-○ □ SLEEPING BAG
+○ □ SLEEPING BAG\

 We recommend a mummy-style, three season bag with a temperature rating of 20° or lower.
 While it's a worthwhile investment to purchase a quality sleeping bag as it can last a lifetime, you may rent sleeping bags (and pads) from our camp store.